-An inherent imbalance of power exists between the contracting parties in beer distribution relationships, resembling the imbalance of power that exists in franchising relationships.
+TIONS • An inherent imbalance of power exists between the contracting parties in both the beer distribution and franchising contexts.
 To address this problem in the beer distribution context, many states have passed legislation aimed at balancing power in favor of distributors by requiring good faith dealings between the parties to distribution agreements.
 Not unlike franchising, which requires franchisees to make a substantial initial investment to get up and running, beer distribution requires a substantial investment in infrastructure by beer distributors, which is one of many reasons why most states have an array of statutes, rules and regulations aimed at balancing power in favor of distributors.
-These balancing protections may, in general, be boiled down to four categories: territorial protections, transfer protections, termination protections, and dispute resolution protections/ remedies.
+These balancing protections may, in general, be boiled down to four categories: (i) territorial protections; (ii) transfer protections; (iii) termination protections; and (iv) dispute resolution protections/ remedies.